Here’s the chart showing where we are at:

-You are allowed to Slow Play: OK to slow play in middle stage.
+You are allowed to Slow Play: OK to slow play in early stage.
 If you have a straight and there is a flush draw out there, don’t slow play.
 Make him pay to draw out on you.

 You have four of a kind or better